iCollege Alternative Education

 - 9.2: Does the school offer any specific support for parents / carers and families (such as Family Support Workers?)

 Please discuss with the Lead Teacher or Pastoral Manager any concerns you may have.
 We have a Family Support Worker who will be able to help in this area or if unable to, we may be able to suggest alternative options or make referrals as necessary.

 - 9.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

 Please discuss with the Lead Teacher or Pastoral Manager any concerns you may have.
 If we are unable to help, we may be able to suggest alternative options or make referrals as necessary.

 - 9.4: What arrangements does the school have for feedback from parents, including compliments and complaints?

-Parents are asked to fill out a questionnaire at each Review Day to enable them to air any concerns or compliments.
-More importantly we aim to develop strong relations with parents and carers through regular phone contact and would always advise to call and speak with the LT (Lead Teacher) in the first instance.
+Parents are asked to fill out a questionnaire at each Review Day to enable them to air any compliments or concerns.
+We aim to develop strong relations with parents and carers through regular phone contact and would always advise to call and speak with the LT (Lead Teacher) in the first instance.
 We also have a formal complaints policy in place however if of a serious nature but parents/carers wish they may informally meet with the Head Teacher or Chair of Governors to discuss their concerns.

 9. Who can I contact to discuss my child?